microsoft/autogen/website/docs/ecosystem/portkey.md

 </details>

 ### Guardrails
-Autogen agents, while powerful, can sometimes produce unexpected or undesired outputs.
+AutoGen agents, while powerful, can sometimes produce unexpected or undesired outputs.
 Portkey's Guardrails feature helps enforce agent behavior in real-time, ensuring your AutoGen agents operate within specified parameters.
 Verify both the **inputs** to and *outputs* from your agents to ensure they adhere to specified formats and content guidelines.
 Learn more about Portkey's Guardrails [here](https://docs.portkey.ai/product/guardrails)

 ### Continuous Improvement